Marketing is no longer about the stuff you make!

 The Five Essential Elements Of A Story – Katie Kazoo says, “A story has five basic but important elements.
 These five components are the characters, the setting, the plot, the conflict, and the resolution.
 These essential elements keep the story running smoothly and allow the action to develop logically so the reader can follow.”

-2. The Setting – Great writers like Pat Conroy who does such a great job of writing that if you had never been to Charleston, SC, you would recognize it from just reading some of his books.
+2. The Setting—Great writers like Pat Conroy, who does such a great job of writing that if you had never been to Charleston, SC, you would recognize it from just reading some of his books.

-3. The Plot – This is how you sequence the events of a story to keep the reader on edge.
+3. The Plot—This is how you sequence the events of a story to keep the reader on edge.

-5. The Resolution – offers a fitting conclusion, which can be a tragedy or a comedy.
+5. The Resolution—offers a fitting conclusion, which can be a tragedy or a comedy.

 I am looking for those moments where the expressions on people’s faces are what writers often spend pages trying to create using just the text.
-I often see photos packing in even more information than the writer attempted.
+I usually see photos packing in even more information than the writer attempted.

 When you go to see a movie that a writer’s book has been turned into, you will notice over and over where screenwriters, directors, and producers must include so much more in the frame of the lens that isn’t even described in that type of detail that the camera is giving to the audience.